twofingerrightclick/svdoever.github.io/src/pages/powerapp_portals_the_graphql_story.md

 ---
 title: PowerApps Portals - the GraphQL story
 date: '2020-01-17'
 spoiler: PowerApps Portals is positioned as a low-code platform.
 Built on top of the Dynamics and the underlying Common Data Services (CDS) it enables the "citizen" developer to create public facing websites with support for logged-in users.
-Underlying the WYSIWYG editing story there is a powerfull beast that can be tamed to add a professional developer story to empower the citizen developer.
+Underlying the WYSIWYG editing GraphQL is used to do updates on the content and configuration of the portal.
 ---

-In this post I will show the GraphQL API available in the PowerApps Portals platform, and how this API is used to manage the content and configuration of the portal.
+PowerApps Portals is positioned as a low-code platform.
+Built on top of the Dynamics and the underlying Common Data Services (CDS) it enables the "citizen" developer to create public facing websites with support for logged-in users.
+Underlying the WYSIWYG editing GraphQL is used to do updates on the content and configuration of the portal.

 For an introduction on PowerApps Portals have a look at the following links: